Notes on…

 Dir.
 Directed by Roman Polanski

 It's never quite clear whether Noah Cross is deliberately and repeatedly getting Gittes name wrong in an attempt to get under the investigator's skin, or whether Cross—as a "respectable" Angelino—simply doesn't have to care anymore.
-But we learn something about his character nonetheless, just as we learn something about Gittes in the precise way that he brings it up—but only once.
-Were the Wachowski sisters paying attention when thinking of how to concisely heighten the power dynamic between Agent Smith and Mr. "Neo" Anderson?
+But we learn something about his character nonetheless, just as we learn something about Gittes in the precise way that he brings it up—only once.

 Much has been written on the meaning of the "Chinatown" in the film's title.
 I would likely concur that, to Chinatown, "Chinatown" is probably a "place as much as it is a mental state where one cannot see beyond their status, [yet] a place where it’s impossible to know who’s who and what’s what; therefore, it’s best just not to get involved" (Brian Eggert).
-The implied racism of this quasi-ghetto aside, it does not occur to many that the perceived chaos and general inability of the Californian state to "read" the social structure of Chinatown might have been a canny (if unconscious) defensive strategy of those residing within it, in order to inter alia dissuade exploitative intrusions by the white majority.
+The implied racism of this quasi-ghetto aside, it does not occur to many that the inability of the surrounding areas to understand or "read" the social dynamics of Chinatown might have been a canny (if unconscious) defensive strategy of those residing within it; to dissuade exploitative intrusions by the white majority enveloping it.

 What the passage of time has done for this superlative 1974 film is progressively lessen our sense of its being simply a modern pastiche of the classic 30s gumshoe thrillers.
 The time gap has narrowed, and it now looks like a classic in a direct line of succession to those earlier pictures. […] Polanski brilliantly shows that money and power are not what's motivating everyone after all.
 There's a lower stratum of sexual dysfunction and fear at work, which is difficult, if not impossible to understand: the ultimate meaning of the chaotic Chinatown of the title.
 Unmissable.